nicklaw5/helix/docs/eventsub_docs.md

 ## Delete EventSub Subscription

-To delete a subscription you need to call DeleteEventSubSubscription with the subscription id as parameter.
+To delete a subscription you need to call RemoveEventSubSubscription with the subscription id as parameter.

 ```go
 client, err := helix.NewClient(&helix.Options{